 Please take some time and see just how wonderful our rescued horses.
 They are each in their own way endearing wonderful to spend time with.
 If you would like to know more about our rescue and adoption policies it is located at the bottom of this page.
 If you would like to meet our horses and discuss their adoption, please contact us

-Ally has been in our satellite pasture, waiting out an injury, and then waiting for a space to open up here.
-She is a sweet and lovely OTTB (off the track) mare.
+Ally is a sweet and lovely horse, with a gentle and kind personality.
 She is good on the trail, and in the arena.
-She will need several months to get in shape for adoption so check back towards the middle or summer to see how this lovely girl is doing.
+She will need several months to get in shape for adoption so check back soon to see how this girl is doing.

 Ember is a funny and endearing mare with a heart of gold.
 She was surrendered by her owner.
 Ember takes care of even her youngest riders, enjoys a cuddle, and has weathered many difficult health challenges which she will continue to face for the rest of her life.
 Ember can be unnerved so needs someone with good groundwork skills, or willing to work with us to understand her insecurities.
 Herds are really important to Ember so she will need a good horse companion(s) or stabled with horses who can be friends.